Chaiwat05128/FE25F1/README.md

 ## Robot Design

-For the past 2 years, we have been competing in the **WRO Future Engineer** and have advanced to the international round twice:
+For the past two years, we have continuously refined our robot through participation in the WRO Future Engineers competition, advancing to the international rounds twice:
 -  **WRO PANAMA 2023**
 -  **WRO TÜRKİYE 2024**

-Our current robot design builds on the strengths of our previous generation robots, focusing on **precision, durability, and performance**.
+These experiences gave us valuable insights into how to design robots that are not only competitive but also robust, precise, and adaptable.
+Our current robot design builds directly on the lessons learned from our previous generations, with a stronger focus on precision engineering, durability under stress, and consistent performance in dynamic environments.

 ---

 ### 🖥️ Design Software

-This year, we started with 5 different design tools.
-Although **Blender** is very easy and straightforward to use, we decided to switch to a professional tool for the first time — **Autodesk Fusion 360**.
-With improvements in our electronic components, our mechanical hardware needed to be more precise.
-Fusion 360 provides **millimeter-level precision**, which is essential for our designs.
+At the beginning of this year’s design process, we experimented with five different design tools to explore their capabilities and limitations.
+While Blender offered a user-friendly and intuitive interface, we realized that it lacked the precision required for engineering-grade robotics.
+For the first time, we made the shift to a professional-grade CAD tool — Autodesk Fusion 360.

+This decision was driven by the increasing complexity of our robot’s hardware.
+As we upgraded our electronic components, our mechanical structures also needed to achieve tighter tolerances and higher stability.
+Fusion 360 enables us to design with millimeter-level accuracy, which is critical for ensuring that sensors, motors, and moving parts align perfectly.
+Furthermore, its integrated simulation tools allow us to test stress points, weight distribution, and kinematics virtually, reducing trial-and-error during physical assembly.

+By combining CAD precision with our team’s 3D design expertise, we have created a robot that not only looks refined in digital models but also translates seamlessly into a high-performance physical build.

 ---